Invadel/CS_412_Machine_Learning/README.md

 ### Code File Description

-- **Project Codebase**: The project codebase encompasses the model training steps, as well as the testing procedure, conducted using a new testing document titled 'testing_chatgpt_data'.
+- **Project Codebase**: The project codebase encompasses the model training steps, as well as the testing procedure, conducted using a new testing document titled `testing_chatgpt_data`.

 ### Objective